 Eight years later, in 1987, the Supreme Court reaffirmed its decision that Title VII permits voluntary, remedial affirmative action plans when it decided Johnson v.
 Transp.
 Agency, Santa Clara Cnty.
 In Johnson, the Santa Clara County Transportation Agency implemented an affirmative action plan that applied to the promotions of employees.
 "The Agency Plan provide[d] that, in making promotions to positions within a traditionally segregated job classification in which women have been significantly underrepresented, the Agency is authorized to consider as one factor the sex of a qualified applicant."
-The Plan determined that women were "represented in numbers far less than their proportion of the County labor force in both the Agency as a whole and in five of seven job categories."
+The plan explained that women were "represented in numbers far less than their proportion of the County labor force in both the Agency as a whole and in five of seven job categories."
 The Agency decided to consider sex as a factor in the consideration of employee promotions for "traditionally segregated job classification[s]" because women had been traditionally underrepresented.
 The Agency made clear that its plan was "intended to achieve a statistically measurable yearly improvement in hiring, training and promotion of minorities and women throughout the agency in all major job classifications where they are underrepresented."

 The Agency announced a vacancy for the promotional position of road dispatcher in its Roads Division.
 Twelve employees applied, including Diane Joyce and Paul Johnson.
 At the time, the Agency had never employed a woman as a road dispatcher, and the Agency offered the job to Ms. Joyce instead of Mr. Johnson, despite the fact that Mr. Johnson scored a 75 on the interview for the job and Ms. Joyce scored a 73.
 Mr. Johnson sued the Agency and alleged that it violated Title VII when it denied him the promotion because of his sex.
-51

 The district court agreed with Mr. Johnson and determined that the Agency violated Title VII because Ms. Joyce's sex was the "determining factor in her selection."
-The U.S. Court of Appeals for the Ninth Circuit reversed the district court, and the Supreme Court affirmed the Ninth Circuit's decision.
-Sa
+The U.S. Court of